Denver Attorney for Prescription Drug Offense – Fraud and Deceit | 18-18-415

 The use of Fraud and Deceit (C.R.S.
 18-18-415) to obtain prescription drugs is a drug offense problem in the Denver Metro Area.
 According to Colorado Attorney General, Prescription Drug abuse killed three times more people in Colorado in 2008, than died from drunk driving.
 A government article also stated that 49 percent of all drug related deaths in Denver were caused by Prescription Drugs, not from those purchased on the street.

-Illegally Obtaining Controlled Substances in Douglas County
+Illegal Possession in Douglas County